Financial risks are risks with a potential impact on earnings and the financial position.

 Raw material prices

 Purchase prices for the company’s products are largely determined by the price of individual raw materials in global markets.
-This applies particularly to electronics (copper), batteries (zinc), lighting (aluminum) and plastic products (oil).
+This applies particularly to electronics (copper), batteries (zinc), lighting (aluminium) and plastic products (oil).
 Hedging against raw material prices is not carried out directly by the company.
 This entails a risk since the purchase price of the products concerned is affected by the price trend for raw materials.

 Clas Ohlson has a broad portfolio of products and is therefore less impacted by changes to a specific raw material.

 Some of Clas Ohlson’s suppliers purchase commodities/materials at fixed contract prices, which entails some indirect hedging.